NXij/dm_nv_dumper/README.md

 Run the script
 `./nv_dump2.py`

+> [!IMPORTANT]
+> If you see the counter stall or go above the nv item count, exit the script using Ctrl-C and retry running the script till it works

 ## Is there a better way to view the json output?
 I have written a little page for this.